What does Biohazard mean in car auctions?

 Ridesafely.com does not repair vehicles and, for legal reasons, does not provide repair estimates.
 Prices for new parts can be obtained from a local authorized dealer (of your vehicle make).
 Prices for used parts can be obtained from a local salvage yard or an on-line auction site.

-I received my vehicle and there are additional damages, undercarriage and other latent defects not visible in the pictures.
-What can I do?
+I received my vehicle and discovered additional damages, including undercarriage issues and other latent defects not visible in the pictures.
+What are my options?